ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 if functionality is sufficiently close to an existing field, the extension should attempt to use that field instead of defining a new one, in order to avoid confusion by developers.

-Most object fields in GNAP are specified with types.
+Most object fields in GNAP are specified with types, and those types can allow different but related behavior.
+For example, the `access` array can include either strings or objects, as discussed in {{resource-access-rights}}.
 The use of [polymorphism](#polymorphism) within GNAP allows extensions to define new fields by not only choosing a new name but also by using an existing name with a new type.
 However, the extension's definition of a new type for a field needs to fit the same kind of item being extended.
 For example, a